Open 24 hours, 7 days a week

 If you have legitimate grounds to make mopping accident claims, we can give you the option of pursuing a claim under a No Win No Fee agreement, also known as a Conditional Fee Agreement (CFA).
 A CFA gives claimants financial security and the confidence to pursue justice.
 You will not have to pay an upfront solicitors fee when you make your compensation claim, nor will you have to pay any fees while the claim is ongoing.

-And if your case is unsuccessful, you will not have to pay any of the fees your solicitor has incurred in pursuing your claim.
+And if your case is unsuccessful, you will not have to pay any of your solicitor fees incurred in pursuing your claim.

-If your claim does succeed, your solicitor may seek a small contribution toward their costs.
-This contribution is known as a success fee and forms a nominal percentage of your compensation.
+If your claim does succeed, you will pay your solicitor a small contribution toward their costs.
+This contribution is known as a success fee and forms a percentage of your compensation.
 Don’t worry, success fees are legally capped and will be set out in clear terms within the CFA.
 Therefore, for many of our clients making a No Win, No Fee claim is the least stressful option.

 To learn more about how making a No Win, No Fee claim for slipping on a wet floor can benefit you, call Legal Expert today to talk about your options.
 If you have legitimate grounds to claim compensation, we can provide you with an excellent No Win, No Fee solicitor to handle your claim.